 7. Asthma gets worse

-If a person has asthma, the smoke of irritating tobacco touches the lining of airways that are moist and sticks to it.
-This could cause an asthma attack easily.
-It also damages Cilia in the airway, whose primary function is checking dust and mucus.
-Since Cilia is damaged, harmful substances get collected on the airway walls, due to which severe asthma attack happens.
+If a person has asthma, the smoke of irritating tobacco touches the lining of the airways that are moist and sticks to it.
+This could easily cause an asthma attack.
+It also damages the cilia in the airways, which have the primary function of clearing dust and mucus.
+Since the cilia are damaged, harmful substances accumulate on the airway walls, due to severe asthma attacks.
 People with asthma who currently smoke are more affected than those who quit.
-Doctors should advise asthma patients to quit smoking for better long-term health.
+Doctors routinely advise asthma patients to quit smoking for better long-term lung health.

 Smoking worsens asthma symptoms and lung function.
-In addition, it also makes asthma medication less effective.
+It also makes asthma medication less effective, particularly inhaled corticosteroids, which means smokers often need higher doses for the same effect.
 Smokers have more asthma flare-ups and worse lung function than those who never smoked or quit smoking.
-Quitting smoking improves asthma control and outcomes.
+Quitting smoking noticeably improves asthma control within weeks.
 (5)

 8. Early aging

-Smoking tobacco accelerates skin aging by disrupting collagen production.
-It also increases the breakdown of the skin’s structural proteins.
-It also causes an imbalance in skin metabolism and boosts the levels of reactive oxygen species.
-It contributes to premature aging.
-Quitting smoking should be a motivator for those concerned about their appearance.
-People should be educated about this phenomenon, primarily women who are more concerned about their appearance.
+Smoking accelerates skin aging by disrupting collagen production and increasing the breakdown of the skin’s structural proteins.
+It also disrupts skin metabolism and increases reactive oxygen species levels, both of which contribute to premature aging.
+Quitting smoking is a strong motivator for many people who are conscious of their appearance, and many notice a clearer, healthier-looking complexion within months of stopping.
 (6)

 9. Macular degeneration

-This refers to the gradual loss of our eyesight.
-Smoking causes such a health condition.
-Smokers are also at risk of developing cataracts.
+This refers to the gradual loss of central vision.
+Smoking causes such health conditions.
+Smokers are also at higher risk of developing cataracts.

-Smoking is a confirmed risk for the development and progression of Age-Related Macular Degeneration (AMD).
-It is a leading cause of irreversible vision loss.
-It creates conditions like vascular inflammation and oxidative damage.
-Quitting smoking reduces the risk.
-It takes close to 20 years for the risk levels to match those of non-smokers.
+Smoking is a confirmed risk factor for the development and progression of Age-Related Macular Degeneration (AMD), a leading cause of irreversible vision loss.
+It contributes through vascular inflammation and oxidative damage.
+Quitting smoking reduces the risk steadily, and within around 10 to 20 years of quitting, the risk drops close to that of someone who has never smoked.
 (7)

 10. Oral health

-Smoking causes bad breath and is bad for the gums.
-It stains the teeth as well as the gums.
-It can also cause loose teeth.
-Smoking negatively affects oral health.
+Smoking causes bad breath and harms the gums.
+It stains the teeth and gums.
+It can also cause loose teeth and tooth loss due to gum disease.
+Smoking negatively affects oral health and also slows healing after dental procedures like extractions and implants.
 (8)

 11. Pregnancy problems

 Smoking is bad for pregnant women as it can affect the child’s neurological development during the fetal stage.
-One can experience pregnancy complications such as placenta detachment, bleeding, premature delivery, etc. The possibility of a miscarriage is there.
-Babies can be born with congenital disabilities.
+One can experience pregnancy complications such as placental abruption (premature detachment of the placenta), bleeding, ectopic pregnancy, and premature delivery.
+The risk of miscarriage and stillbirth is also higher.
+Babies can be born with congenital defects like cleft lip and palate, low birth weight, or with heart defects.

 Smoking during pregnancy (SDP) significantly increases the risk of health issues for both mother and infant.
-The risks include sudden infant death syndrome, asthma, stillbirth, low birth weight, and childhood obesity.
-The risks are tied to the number of cigarettes a pregnant woman consumes.
+The risks include sudden infant death syndrome (SIDS), childhood asthma, stillbirth, low birth weight, and later childhood obesity.
+The risks are tied to the number of cigarettes a pregnant woman consumes, and quitting at any point in pregnancy reduces them.
 (9)

 12. Kidney failure

-As smoking increases, blood pressure and blood flow in the kidney are reduced, and due to this, angiotensin II production increases, which causes the hardening of renal arteries.
-Smoking also narrows the blood vessels in the kidney.
-Due to all these, the function rate of the kidney is highly reduced.
+As smoking raises blood pressure and reduces blood flow to the kidneys, angiotensin II production increases, which causes hardening of the renal arteries.
+Smoking also narrows the blood vessels in the kidneys.
+As a result, kidney function declines over time.

-Smoking significantly increases the risk of getting chronic kidney disease (CKD).
-It is more dangerous for people already suffering from hypertensive or diabetic nephropathy.
-The risk is higher among current smokers compared to non-smokers.
+Smoking significantly increases the risk of developing chronic kidney disease (CKD).
+It is more dangerous for people already dealing with hypertensive or diabetic nephropathy.
+The risk is higher among current smokers compared to non-smokers, and quitting slows the progression of kidney decline.
 (10)

 13. Impotence

-Forget Viagra.
-Just quit smoking, and this problem might get eliminated if you are in your 30s or 40s and have been smoking for many years.
-Remember, it might take some time before you get the results.
+Forget reaching for Viagra first.
+Quitting smoking can ease this problem in many men, especially if you are in your 30s or 40s and have been smoking for a while.
+Remember, it can take some weeks to months before you notice the improvement, and other lifestyle factors like weight, alcohol, sleep, and exercise matter too.

 Smoking increases the risk of erectile dysfunction (ED).
-It happens due to vascular changes, mainly by depleting nitric oxide levels.
-Quitting smoking improves erectile function in controlled trials.
-These benefits are primarily observed in younger men with a less extensive smoking history.
+It happens due to vascular changes, mainly by depleting nitric oxide levels in the blood vessels that supply the penis.
+Quitting smoking improves erectile function in controlled trials, with the biggest benefits seen in younger men with shorter smoking histories.
 Overall, smokers face a higher risk of ED regardless of age or other health conditions.
 (11)

 Other conditions caused by smoking are-